bng94/heroku-bot/README.md

 * ownerID = your own discord user ID
 * serverLink = your own discord server invite link
 * serverID = your own discord server invite link
-## Usage
+## Starting up the bot

 You can run the bot using command line with one of the two commands listed:
 * `Node index.js`
+  * You can also type `npm start` to run this `node index.js`
 * `pm2 start index.js`

 *Recommended to use pm2 start if you want the bot to run 24/7, and restart if it crashes or encounters a bug.
 Also able to restarts upon using the restart command*

-## Creating Commands
+## Setup
+#### The following setup are based on Discord-Features-Handler package.
+We are using this package to handle our discord events, setting up command and slash commands as well as our modules files.
+You can read more about the package in the [DiscordFeaturesHandler Documentation](https://bng94.gitbook.io/discord-features-handler-docs/).

-Every command contains the following:
+### Creating Commands contains the following properties:
 * name - name of the command.
 * description - description of the command
 * aliases - for command aliases, If none define it as:  `aliases: []`,